Desperate to build a treehouse, but you DON’T have any trees?

-It is possible to build a treehouse without using a tree, especially if you have a garden shed.
+Well, it is possible to build a ‘treehouse’ without a tree… if you have a garden shed.

 Step by step guide